progrium/darwinkit/README.md

 So DarwinKit generates its bindings.
 This is the hard part.
 Making sure the generation pipeline accurately produces usable bindings for all possible symbols is quite an arduous, iterative, manual process.
 Then since we're moving symbols that lived in a single namespace into Go packages, we have to manually decouple dependencies between them enough to avoid circular imports.
 If you want to help add frameworks, read our documentation on [generation](docs/generation.md).

-Objects in Objective-C are passed around as typed pointer values.
-When we receive an object from a method call in Go, the `objc` package receives it as a pointer, which it first puts into an `unsafe.Pointer`.
+Objects are passed around as typed pointer values in Objective-C. When we receive an object from a method call in Go, the `objc` package receives it as a raw pointer, which it first puts into an `unsafe.Pointer`.
 The bindings for a class define a struct type that embeds an `objc.Object` struct, which contains a single field to hold the `unsafe.Pointer`.
 So unless working with a primitive type, you're working with an `unsafe.Pointer` wrapped in an `objc.Object` wrapped in a struct type that has the methods for the class of the object of the pointer.
 Be sure to read our documentation on [memory management](docs/memorymanagement.md).